Yasvi-Kachhadiya/BankClust-Customer_Segmentation/README.md

-# 💡 BankClus: Smart Customer Segmentation
+# 💡 BankClust: Smart Customer Segmentation

 A Flask-based web application that segments banking customers into distinct clusters using K-Means clustering.
 This machine learning solution helps banks and financial institutions better understand customer behavior and strategize services accordingly.